Harmony in the Garden Blog

 rain-garden-pollinator-plants-early-spring

-My entire front garden has a gentle slope downwards towards the street.
+My entire front garden gently slopes downwards towards the street.

 But this particular area has a naturally occurring ‘valley’ of sorts, with a low point in the center.